 9 reasons why gardening is great for your health

-1. Can help people live longer
+Can help people live longer

 But it’s not just wishful thinking: a study from University College London found that every minute spent pottering in the garden or doing another light activity helped to cut the risk of early death.
 A daily 30 minutes of activity reduced the risk of early death by 17%.

-2. Protects the heart
+Protects the heart

 As long as they make you feel warmer, breathe harder and make your heart beat faster, activities such as DIY and gardening count towards the 150 minutes of moderate-intensity weekly activity that the British Heart Foundation recommends for a healthy lifestyle.

 In one Dutch study, gardening and reading both produced a drop in cortisol (the ‘stress hormone’) but the decreases were much more noticeable among gardeners.

 Can be very sociable

 To reap the health rewards of gardening, you don’t even need your own garden.
 Contact your council about allotment availability or seek out a community garden in your neighbourhood and dig in.
 RHS has some great tips for setting one up.

 Speeds up recovery

 Thrive a gardening charity, runs courses for people recovering from cancer, stroke and lung conditions.
 Macmillan Cancer Support also views gardening as beneficial during or after treatment.

 Eases effects of dementia

 Learning new things keeps the brain active and there are always skills to be acquired in gardening.
 For patients with dementia, the garden environment has been shown to ease associated behaviour such as pacing and agitation.

-7. Enhances emotional wellbeing
+Enhances emotional well being

 Happiness is hard to measure but it’s usually tied into positive self-esteem and a sense of satisfaction – both of which can be greatly enhanced by gardening.